 Do’s and Don’ts When Working with a Floor Crane

 Floor cranes (also known as engine cranes or workshop cranes), resemble a small jib crane, and are perfect for lifting, suspending and lowering lighter loads, hence the reason for their use in lifting engines or in workshops.
 With its different size and different capabilities, there are a new set of rules that must be considered when using a floor crane.
-Below we examine the do’s and don’ts when working with floor cranes.
+Below we examine some floor crane tips and the do’s and don’ts when working with floor cranes.

 Do make use of its portable, lightweight nature